placidmoon1/Intro-to-DSP-using-Matlab/Project 2/README.md

 I added multiple sinusodial waves of varying frequencies in `Plotting Multiple Sinusodis.m` with the helper function in `addCosVals.m`.

-In this example, adding multiple sinusodial waves approximated into a square wave.
+In this example, adding multiple sinusodial waves of varying frequencies approximated into a square wave.